bechtleav360/Maverick.UserProfileService/docs/Installation/Configuration/Base Path.md

 While we don't expect usage of **Option-4**, we can see scenarios where this configuration makes sense, so we added it to this extension.
 Using `DiscardResponsePathBase` with any other setting did not produce usable results, so we chose to treat its use with other settings as an error.

-## Tracing

-Basic configuration requires you to set at least a service name.
-The service name will be displayed in the trace graph and used to correlate the logs
-If you also provide an OtlpEndpoint URI the OtlpExporter will be setup to send traces via GRPC in the OTLP format to the provided endpoint